 Good: Under very difficult circumstances, there are times when the other parent will not communicate with you.
 Under these circumstances, learn all that you can about co-parenting.
 Take all the steps that you possibly can to protect your children and implement these consistently and regularly.

 In this type of situation, you may have little to no control over what your ex is doing.
-You may have no influence over what your ex says or does with the children.
-All that you do have control over is what you do in response to what your children present you.
+You may not influence what your ex says or does with the children.
+All that you do have control over is what you do in response to what your children present to you.
 That is where you must focus your attention.
 That is where you must focus your energy.
 That is where you must become an exquisite parent.

 3. BECOME A MASTER AT PARENTING (I.E., Understanding How You Have Influence With Your Children)